WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 > TODO: Should we allow atomic arithmetic on i8 and i16 fields?
 Should we allow arithmetic on i31ref
 > fields and table slots?

+> TODO: Should we allow atomic accesses to other reference types as well, despite their possible
+> large sizes?
+It may be the case that strategies to prevent tearing also admit synchronizing
+> accesses.

 ## Other Considerations (FAQ)

 ### How will toolchains need to change?